biancanev/The-Potato-Place/CONTRIBUTING.md

 # Contributing to The Potato Place

 ### Introduction
 The Potato Place is a place where eveyone needs to contribute.
 In order to ensure this, we have set up a few guidelines.
+These are:
 ### Section 1
 #### How To Contribute
 Contributions are mandatory for all Potato Place Curators.
 In order to track each curators commits, we will use the commit function in our repository